Wonder Woman 80th Anniversary Prompts New Logo

 The 80th anniversary of Wonder Woman isn’t until next year.
 However, DC is already preparing the kind of celebration that would befit such an iconic character.
-During their FanDome event promoting Wonder Woman 1984, they revealed some of those plans.
+During the DC FanDome event promoting Wonder Woman 1984, they revealed some of those plans.

 The Wonder Woman 80th Anniversary Has Its Own Logo